redpanda-data/connect/resources/docs/processors/list.md

 parts waiting to be combined, which will change the ordering of message parts through the platform.

+## `decompress`

+Decompresses the parts of a message according to the selected algorithm.
+Supported decompression types are: gzip (I'll add more later).
+If the list of target parts is empty the decompression will be applied to all message parts.

+Part indexes can be negative, and if so the part will be selected from the end counting backwards starting from -1.
+E.g. if index = -1 then the selected part will be the last part of the message, if index = -2 then the part before the last element with be selected, and so on.

+Parts that fail to decompress (invalid format) will be removed from the message.
+If the message results in zero parts it is skipped entirely.

 ## `hash_sample`

 Passes on a percentage of messages deterministically by hashing selected parts